SFTtech/openage-data/README.md

 brought to you by [SFT]Technologies.

-this repository contains free game data and media files.
+This repository contains free game data and media files.

 The project code can be found at <https://github.com/SFTtech/openage>.

-data in this repository is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+Data in this repository is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 ![CC-BY-SA](http://i.creativecommons.org/l/by-sa/4.0/88x31.png)